Seagate/TCGstorageAPI/samples/README.md

 Drive Handle  - The drive handle being used
 TCG Config - Indicates if Enterprise or Opalv2
-FIPS Standard\* - Lists the FIPS standard to which the drive is configured \*only available for FIPS configs FIPS Compliant\* - True or False, indicates if the drive is FIPS compliant \*only available for FIPS configs WWN - The drive's world wide name
+FIPS Standard\* - Lists the FIPS standard to which the drive is configured \*only available for FIPS configs FIPS Mode\* - True or False, indicates if the drive is in FIPS mode \*only available for FIPS configs WWN - The drive's world wide name
 MSID - The drive's manufacturing secure ID
 MaxLBA - The Max LBA of the drive